 Determining what type of degree program is going to best serve your educational and career goals can be tough, especially if you're considering similar fields like IT vs. computer science.
 So what exactly is the difference between a computer science and information technology degree, and what types of career opportunities are available in these fields?
 While these two fields often overlap, there are key differences you should keep in mind when deciding on a degree.

 What is the Difference Between Computer Science and Information Technology?

 People who specialize in computer science are trained in the theory of computation and the design of computer systems.
-The computer science discipline is closely related to mathematics and includes a range of topics — from the theoretical (such as studies of the limits of computation) to practicalities (such as issues of implementing computing systems in hardware and software).
-The work of people in the computer science field falls into three categories, according to the report.
-Those include designing and implementing software, devising new ways to use computers, and developing effective ways to solve computing problems.
+The computer science discipline is closely related to mathematics and includes a range of topics from the theoretical (such as studies of the limits of computation) to practicalities (such as issues of implementing computing systems in hardware and software).
+The work of people in the computer science field falls into three categories, which include designing and implementing software, devising new ways to use computers, and developing effective ways to solve computing problems.1

-What courses might I take in IT vs. Computer Science?
+What Courses Will I Take in IT vs. Computer Science?

 - Introduction to computer and network hardware

 - Fundamentals of programming and logic

 - Introduction to databases